 It's certainly an interesting time for children and parents alike but remember to support her in any way you can and to sometimes let the power struggles take a back seat.

 At Blushproof, we like to support your child through this phase with our First period kit.
-Most importantly, this includes a pair of period absorbing panties and a leakproof pouch for your child to keep in her school or sports bag so that she's not caught off guard.
+Most importantly, this includes a pair of period absorbing panties, a swim period bottom and a leakproof pouch for your child to keep in her school or sports bag so that she's not caught off guard.
 We also include a lovely heat pack for tummy cramps and headaches that she can use with the essential oil roller.
 Lastly, there's an amazing aromadough that she can play with when feeling stressed, depressed or angry.